Cumulative incidence

 What is cumulative incidence

-For a given period, the cumulative incidence is the probability that an observation still included in the analysis at the beginning of this period will be affected by an event during the period.
+Technically, for a given period, the cumulative incidence is the probability that an observation still included in the analysis at the beginning of this period will be affected by an event during the period.
 It is especially appropriate in the case of competing risks, that is to say, when several types of events may occur.

 This technique is used for the analysis of survival data, whether individuals (cancer research, for example) or products (resistance time of a production tool, for example): some individuals die (in this case we will have 2 causes of death: from the disease or an other cause), the products break (in this case we can model different breaking points), but others leave the study because they heal, you lose track of them (moving for example) or because the study was discontinued.
-The first type of data is usually called "failure data", or "event data", while the second is called "censored data".
+The first type of data is usually called failure data, or event data, while the second is called censored data.

 Censoring of data for cumulative incidence